Ready to up your social media game? Here’s how to use EVERY top social media platform: Instagram, Facebook, Twitter, Pinterest, and TikTok!

 Instagram can be a great way to generate leads for photography businesses of all kinds.
-For consumer photographers like wedding professionals and family photographers, it’s especially important to use Instagram as a social media tool.
-There is a lot of organic opportunity on Instagram for your business to thrive and gain clients.
+For consumer photographers like wedding professionals and family photographers, it’s especially important to use Instagram as a marketing tool.
+There is a lot of organic opportunity on the app for photography businesses to thrive and gain followers.

 Regardless of how big or small your follower count is on Instagram, there is lots of room for success in your photo business.
 If you’re looking for the best social media for photographers in terms of platforms, Instagram is right up there in the top spot.